skazhy/advent/README.md

                  `"""` `
 ```

-Puzzle code is in `advent.puzzles`, provided samples are tested in
+Puzzles are organized by day, all tests are in `advent.2017.test-sample`.
-`advent.test-sample`, run the tests with `lein test`.
+Basic performance tests are in `perf`.
+Run tests for certain day with `lein
+perf $DAY_NUMBER`.

 ___